igokoro/cwac-security/PERMS.md

-- ["Justin Case"](https://twitter.com/TeamAndIRC), *nom de plume* of an Android security researcher, for helping to confirm that this issue was known, albeit not that widely
+- ["Justin Case"](https://twitter.com/TeamAndIRC), *nom de plume* of an Android security researcher, for helping to confirm that this issue was known, albeit perhaps not that widely